rreece/rreece.github.io/outline-of-philosophy/human-condition.md

     -   [Olmec hieroglyphs](https://en.wikipedia.org/wiki/Olmec_hieroglyphs) possibly as early as 900 BCE
     -   [Cascajal Block](https://en.wikipedia.org/wiki/Cascajal_Block) with Olmec hieroglyphs possibly as early as c.
 1,000 BCE

+![Map of the world showing approximate centers of origin of agriculture and
+    its spread in prehistory. [^Diamond2003]
+    ](img/spread-of-agriculture.png){#fig:spread-of-agriculture}

 Feynman:

 >   We are all sad when we think of the wondrous potentialities that human